-- The load must not exceed the maximum allowable weight specified under Maximum Load Capacity (see SPECIFICATIONS). - The load must be a single piece of nonporous or semiporous material with a flat and relatively smooth contact surface.3 To determine whether the load is too porous or rough, perform the test under Vacuum Level on Other Surfaces (see OPERATION: TO ATTACH THE PADS TO A LOAD). - The load's contact surface must be suitable for obtaining a friction coefficient of 1 with the lifter's vacuum pads (see MAINTENANCE: VACUUM PAD MAINTENANCE: Friction Coefficient), as verified by a friction test, or capacity should be derated appropriately.
-If necessary, contact Wood's Powr-Grip for help. - In order to avoid damaging the vacuum pads, the load's surface temperature must not exceed the allowable Operating Temperatures (see SPECIFICATIONS).
-However, if such an application cannot be avoided, Wood's Powr-Grip does offer a heat-resistant rubber compound and other solutions that may enable you to lift loads with higher surface temperatures.
-Contact Wood's Powr-Grip or an authorized dealer for more information. - While the minimum length and width of the load are determined by the Pad Spread (see SPECIFICATIONS), the maximum length and width are determined by the allowable overhang, or the amount of load material that can extend sideways beyond the vacuum pads without breaking or otherwise being damaged.

-The allowable overhang depends on the kind of load material being lifted, the thickness of the material, and the angle at which it is handled (if any).
+- The load must not exceed the maximum allowable weight specified under Load Capacity (see SPECIFICATIONS). - The load must be a single piece of nonporous or semiporous material with a flat and relatively smooth contact surface.3 To determine whether the load is too porous or rough, perform the test under Vacuum Level on Other Surfaces (see OPERATION: To APPLY THE PADS TO A LOAD). - The load's contact surface must be suitable for obtaining a friction coefficient of 1 with the lifter's vacuum pads (see MAINTENANCE: VACUUM PAD MAINTENANCE: Friction Coefficient), as verified by a friction test.
+If necessary, contact Wood's Powr-Grip for help in conducting a friction test. - In order to avoid damaging the vacuum pads, the load's surface temperature must not exceed the allowable Operating Temperatures (see SPECIFICATIONS).
+However, if such an application cannot be avoided, Wood's Powr-Grip does offer a heat-resistant rubber compound and other solutions which may enable you to lift loads with higher surface temperatures.
+Contact Wood's Powr-Grip or an authorized dealer for more information. - While the minimum length and width of the load are determined by the Pad Spread (see SPECIFICATIONS), the maximum length and width are determined by the allowable overhang, or the amount of load material that can extend sideways beyond the vacuum pads without breaking or otherwise being damaged. - The allowable overhang depends on the kind of load material being lifted, the thickness of the material, and the angle at which it is handled (if any).
 Since materials such as glass, stone or sheet metal each have different physical properties, the allowable overhang must be evaluated separately for each type of load.
-If necessary, contact Wood's Powr-Grip or an authorized dealer for help in determining the recommended overhang in a specific situation.

-In order to maintain load stability in the upright position, the maximum allowable thickness of loads is 11/2" [3.8 cm] at the maximum weight (see SPECIFICATIONS: Maximum Load Capacity).4 This allowance assumes that the load is centered correctly on the lifter's pad frame (see OPERATION: TO ATTACH THE PADS TO A LOAD: Positioning the Lifter on the Load) and that no other forces, such as wind pressure, are affecting the load.
+If necessary, contact Wood's Powr-Grip or an authorized dealer for help in determining the recommended overhang in a specific situation. - In order to maintain load stability in the upright position, the maximum allowable thickness of loads is 11⁄2" [3.8 cm] at the maximum weight (see SPECIFICATIONS: Load Capacity).
+This allowance assumes that the load is centered correctly on the lifter's pad frame (see OPERATION: To APPLY THE PADS TO A LOAD: Positioning the Lifter on the Load) and that no other forces, such as wind pressure, are at work on the load.
 Either of these circumstances could reduce the allowable load thickness.

-3 Lifters that feature concave vacuum pads can also attach to some curved loads.
+3 Lifters that feature concave vacuum pads can also attach to some kinds of curved loads.
 Since curvature affects the lifting capacity, contact Wood's Powr-Grip for help in determining the Load Capacity for a particular curved load.

-4 This allowance does not account for the use of Pad Spacers.
-Pad Spacers can reduce load stability in the upright position and, in some cases, the allowable thickness of loads.
+4 This allowance does not account for the use of Pad Spacers (option CM3PE2).
+WARNING: Pad Spacers can reduce load stability in the upright position and, in some cases, the allowable thickness of loads.

 Conversely, allowable thickness increases as load weight decreases.
-In addition, an operator may be able to manually counteract the tendency of unstable loads to tilt out of the upright position, provided that the operator maintains control of the load at all times (see OPERATION: TO LIFT AND MOVE THE LOAD: About the Tilt Linkage and TO TILT THE LOAD).
+In addition, an operator may be able to manually counteract the tendency of unstable loads to tilt out of the upright position, provided that the operator maintains control of the load at all times (see OPERATION: To Lift and Move the Load: About the Tilt Linkage and To Tilt the Load).
 If necessary, contact Wood's Powr-Grip for help in determining the maximum thickness permitted when handling any specific load.

 Note: Vacuum pads can stain or deform load surfaces with light colors or soft coatings.
-The operator should test such surfaces before using the lifter on them.
+The operator should test such surfaces for detrimental effects before using the lifter on them.